Tshepangnkwe/CourseCritique/README.md

 # CourseCritique 🚀

 CourseCritique is a modern course feedback and rating system designed to help educators and learners share insights and improve course quality.
-Built with **FastAPI** (Python) for the backend and **React** for the frontend, it provides a seamless experience for collecting reviews, managing ratings, and exploring courses.
+Built with **FastAPI** (Python) for the backend and **React** (TypeScript) for the frontend, it provides a seamless experience for collecting reviews, managing ratings, and exploring courses.

 ---